clb21565/mobileOG-db/mobileOG-pl/UsageGuidance.md

 	-p, --pidentvalue |  Percent of Identical Matches of samples to metadata

 	-q, --queryscore |  Percent of query coverage to sample

+# Guidance on interpreting results of mobileOG-pl and reproducible R notebook for summarising ARG/MGE co-localization
+Now you have some results!
+Congratulations!
+Here